mrjj/dicker/README.md

 Build report output is supposed to be produced in touch with build process, to be easy human- and machine- readable and include some small solutions related to problems of parallel runs output multiplexing in single channel as well as mitigation of everyday log-watching boredom.

-Task name "task" parameter is considered as an alias of "tag".
+Task name "task" parameter is considered as an alias of "tagAndDigest".

 ### Portable Dicker